 The paper is organized as follows.
-Section 2 is devoted to introduce basic notation and definitions.
-Furthermore in this section, our proposal of measurement of consensus, the referenced consensus measure, is introduced as well as a relevant particular subclass of referenced consensus measures, the normal referenced consensus measure.
-In Section 3, operational characterizations of some focal voting rules are provided, which helps us to deal with the two explicit proposals for measurement of consensus that we present.
+Section 2 is devoted to introduce basic notation and definitions, as well as our proposal of measurement of consensus, the referenced consensus measure.
+We prove that it incorporates the usual model by consensus measures.
+Then we propose the particular subclass of normal referenced consensus measures as a suitable framework where a better normative behavior can be guaranteed.
+In Section 3 operational characterizations of some focal voting rules are provided, which helps us to deal with the two explicit proposals for measurement of consensus that we present.
 Also we perform a short analysis of the dichotomous case.
 In Section 4 we explore a list of appealing properties of normal referenced consensus measures, and particularly of our explicit proposals.
 Finally, in Section 5 we give some concluding remarks and pose questions for further research.